krasserm/super-resolution/README.md

 ## Training

 WDSR and EDSR models can be trained by running `train.py` with the command line options and profiles described in [`train.py`](train.py).
-For example, a WDSR-B baseline model with 8 residual blocks can be trained for scale x2 with
+For example, a WDSR-A baseline model with 8 residual blocks can be trained for scale x2 with

-    python train.py --dataset ./DIV2K_BIN --outdir ./output --profile wdsr-b-8 --scale 2
+    python train.py --dataset ./DIV2K_BIN --outdir ./output --profile wdsr-a-8 --scale 2

 The `--dataset` option sets the location of the DIV2K dataset and the `--output` option the output directory (defaults to `./output`).
 Each training run creates a timestamped sub-directory in the specified output directory which contains